adanglingpointer/XellIX-ORIGINAL/README.md

 # XellIX

 XellIX is an interactive website and server health checker, maintenance tool, and installer.
-The tool is currently in version 1.0.1, and can be accessed at:
+The tool is currently in version 1.0.2, and can be accessed at:

 https://xellix.unlimitedweb.space/

 ### Work Log

+- November 3, 2023 (1.0.2) : Fixed return error for incorrect queries; fixed Plesk version mismatch bug

 - November 2, 2023 (1.0.1) : Fixed SSL date lookup; added tabs to prepare for new features